ROCm/amdsmi/docs/how-to/using-amdsmi-for-python.md

 ```

 ### amdsmi_clean_gpu_local_data
-Description: Clear the local data of the given device.
+Description: Clear the SRAM data of the given device.
 This can be called between user logins to prevent information leak.

 Input parameters: